davigl/vue-music-player/README.md

 ## :thinking: About

-Basic Public Music Player, want to add your music? check [contributing](#user-content--add-your-music).
+This project is a basic public music player that you can add your musics and make it public, check [contributing](#user-content--add-your-music).
 Visit this project by clicking [here](https://basic-music-player.netlify.com/).

 <div align="center">